SOS598-RDM/website/content/policies.md

 markup: "mmark"
 ---

-### Instructor

-Stevan Earl

-  - *email*: stevan.earl'at'asu.edu
-  - *phone*: 5-1851
-  - *office*: TBD

 ### Office hours

-Office hours are held Friday afternoons 14:00-16:00.
+Office hours are held Friday afternoons 14:00-16:00 at a location to be determined.
 Additionally, students are welcome and encouraged to contact the instructor by email to schedule appointments outside of the designated office hours.

 ### Course description